Skip to Content

 Can Snowblowers Be Stored Outside?

-How to Prepare Your Snowblower for Storage
+How to Prepare Your Snowblower’s Storage for the Off-Season

 • Maintenance check: Carry out one final overall maintenance check, replacing damaged or faulty parts where necessary.

-• Touch up rust: Make sure you touch up all the rusted or chipped paint surfaces, after lightly sanding them.
+• Touch up rust: Make sure you touch up all the rusted or chipped paint surfaces after lightly sanding them.

 • Secure handles: For those models with folding handles, make sure you loosen the knobs that secure the upper handle and rotate it.

-• Fuel: Make sure you prepare the fuel system for storage by emptying or draining out the fuel or oil.
-This will prevent gum deposits from forming in the tank, air filter, hose, and/or carburetor during storage.
-The storage care for every snowblower model can vary, depending on the manufacturers, so you should follow the instructions for your specific model.
-Some may recommend running the equipment until the fuel tank, fuel lines, and the carburetor is empty, while others will tell you to run the unit using fuel mixed with fuel stabilizer.
+Some may recommend running the equipment until the fuel tank, fuel lines, and carburetor are empty, while others will tell you to run the unit using fuel mixed with a fuel stabilizer.
 Either way, the same result will most likely be achieved.

-• Remove the Spark Plug.
 This is often a matter of preference or choice.
-If you would not want to replace or clean off your spark plug when winter comes, then you can take it out and store it in a sealed bag so that it stays clean through the summer.
+If you do not want to replace or clean off your spark plug when winter comes, you can take it out and store it in a sealed bag to stay clean through the summer.

-• Wrap it: You can decide to wrap it back up.
-Normally, when you purchase a new snowblower, it often comes with a canvas bag or casing which is supposed to be used to wrap it during non-use periods.
-By wrapping your snowblower up, you will keep it clean and safe from dust and other foreign objects that can cause damage.
+You can decide to wrap it back up.
+Usually, when you purchase a new snowblower, it often comes with a canvas bag or casing, which is supposed to be used to wrap it during non-use periods.

 How to Store a Snowblower Outside